aspose-slides/Aspose.Slides-Documentation/cpp/developer-guide/presentation-content/manage-ole/_index.md

 ## **Extract Embedded Files from OLE Object**
 Aspose.Slides for C++ supports extracting embedded files from OLE Object.
 In order to extract embedded files, please follow the steps below:

-- Create an instance of [Presentation](https://apireference.aspose.com/cpp/slides/class/aspose.slides.presentation/) class and Load a presentation contains OLE Object
+- Create an instance of [Presentation](https://apireference.aspose.com/cpp/slides/class/aspose.slides.presentation/) class and Load a presentation containing OLE Object.
-- Loop through all the shapes in a presentation and access the OLE Object Frame shape
+- Loop through all the shapes in a presentation and access the OLE Object Frame shape.
-- Access the data of the Embedded file from OLE Object Frame and write it to disk
+- Access the data of the Embedded file from OLE Object Frame and write it to disk.

 The implementation of the above steps is demonstrated in the example below.